 - CMYK In four-color process printing, to reproduce full-color continuous-tone color, we use four specific colors.
 These process colors are cyan (C), yellow (Y), magenta (M) (the SUBTRACTIVE colors from our color wheel), and black (K).
 The perception of millions of colors is achieved not by mixing these colors of ink but by printing thousands of tiny dots of each color in different sizes and patterns.
 The eye merges those dots and sees more than the four colors of CMYK (or sometimes written as, CYMK).

-- Color Separations In four-color process printing, rather than specifying specific colors, you create — a different copy of your artwork for each of the four colors (CMYK).
+- Color Separations In four-color process printing, rather than specifying specific colors, you create a different copy of your artwork for each of the four colors (CMYK).
 Each copy is printed one on top of the other to create the optical effect of full-color.
 Separations are also created when using more than two spot colors with each separation containing only the parts of the page for that specific color.
 In the illustration, the 4 grayscale images represent the printing plate for each of the 4 process colors.
 Notice how the Magenta plate is much darker on the body of the tractor?
 It takes a lot more of this reddish color ink to produce the bright red tractor.
 Learn more about separations.

 Obviously this is only a quick overview.
 Hundreds of books and articles have been written about the process of specifying and printing in color.
 See the links at the end of this article for more in-depth coverage.